Post by: Angie Knowles, ECO Canada

 Hands down, this is the single most compelling and tangible reason to hire an intern.
 Many internship programs offer strong financial incentives for employers, allowing you to find new talent at a reduced cost.

-Our International Environmental Youth Corps (IEYC) program is one example of the major cost-savings employers can access by hosting an intern.
-With the IEYC program, eligible environmental companies receive wage-subsidies to the tune of up to $12,000.
+Our Employment and Job Funding programs are one example of the major cost-savings employers can access by hosting an intern.
+With the IEYC program, eligible environmental companies receive wage subsidies to the tune of up to $12,000.

 Reason 2: “Test drive” a future employee